 TO THE EDITOR

-The visual hallucinations reported from timolol eye drops1 apparently resulted from local effects on retinal circulation rather than systemic effects.
-The hallucinations reported were of geometric shapes.
-This resembles phosphenes, an ordinary response to disruption of retinal circulation, as from closing eyelids tightly for 5 to 10 seconds or from orthostasis.
-Phosphenes can also result from diseases affecting the retina, such as multiple sclerosis.
+The visual hallucinations from timolol eye drops reported in your January cover story apparently resulted from local effects on retinal circulation rather than systemic effects.1 The hallucinations described were of geometric shapes.
+This resembles phosphenes, an ordinary response to disruption of retinal circulation, as from closing eyelids tightly for 5-10 seconds or from orthostasis.
+Phosphenes can also result from diseases affecting the retina (eg, MS).

-For mechanism, the Psychiatric Times report hypothesized only similar systemic effects of eye drops and a 10 mg oral dose.
-A drop of timolol 0.5% in each eye contains just one twentieth of 10 mg, so its systemic effects cannot be comparable.
+For mechanism, the Psychiatric Times piece hypothesized only similar systemic effects of eye drops and a 10-mg oral dose.
+A drop of timolol 0.5% in each eye contains just one twentieth of 10 mg, so its systemic effects cannot be compared.
 Moreover, timolol is hydrophilic, so after systemic absorption, it does not normally enter the brain.

 1. Hackethal V. Visual hallucinations linked to timolol eye drops.
 Psychiatric Times.
 2018;35(1):1,12.

 2. Swartz CM.
 Betaxolol in anxiety disorders.
 Ann Clin Psychiatry.
 1998;10:9-14.

 3. Swartz CM.
 Sympathy for the sympathetic (nervous system).
 In series "Clinical Controversies."
 Psychiatric Times.
 2003;20:48-51.